 If your family is like mine, then just about every walk you take with your kids results in a pocketful of of found treasures from nature that your kids are loathe to part with.
 What do you do with them all?
 It's hard to throw them away (especially when your kids are looking), but there are only so many pine cones, pretty stones, and cicada carcasses that a house can stand.
-Lucky for us here in Austin, there is a very good solution to this predicament: the fascinating and free Trade Counter at the Science and Nature Center.
+Lucky for us here in Austin, there is a very good solution to this predicament: the fascinating and free Trade Counter at the Austin Nature & Science Center.

 Four mornings a week your kids can bring objects they have found in nature to the counter to trade for points.
 They can then use those points to buy new, more exotic treasures from the store.

 We've been wanting to try out the trade counter for a while, and finally the other day we took a trip over there.
 Come see what we learned!